wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 I used
 <a href="https://icyberchef.com" target="_blank">https://icyberchef.com</a></span>
-to convert from hexadecimal (little Endian) to human readable date.
+to convert from hexadecimal (little Endian) time to human readable date.
+The spaces between the hexadecimals need to be removed prior to conversion.
+The first conversion is from the little endian (without spaces) hexadecimal number to the epoch time in seconds.
+The seconds represents the time elapsed since 00:00:00 UTC on 1 January 1970, the Unix epoch.
+And from the seconds, we can determine the exact date/time.

 The human readable date in UTC time is "Fri 27 August 2004 15:46:33 UTC."